alexwlchan/alexwlchan.net/src/_drafts/getting-credentials-for-an-assumed-iam-role.md

 $ AWS_PROFILE=dns_editor_profile aws s3 ls
 ```

-and this command now runs with those credentials.
+and this command now runs with the credentials for that profile.

 ## tl;dr